rodrigovallades/geolocation-app/README.md

 # Avenue Code UI Challenge - Part I #

-Format
-This assessment must be delivered within 2 days.
-You must provide a README.txt (plain text) or a README.md (Markdown) file at the root of your repository, explaining:
-How to compile and run the application.
-How to run the suite of automated tests (unit tests, BDD tests, etc...).
-Which JS libraries you've decided to use for this challenge.
-Mention anything that was asked but not delivered and why, and any additional comments.
-Unclear or incomplete README instructions may subtract from your overall evaluation.
-Any questions, please send an email to recruitment.engineering@avenuecode.com

 ## About my solution

 I had to learn how the Google Maps Javascript API works.
 I'm working with a single instance, adding markers and removing markers on the fly without re-instantiating the map.
 I'm also using fitBounds to make all markers visible at the same time (zoom out).
 I made sure that the application works in different view sizes.